mimi738/Debian-mate-custom-artwork-ubuntu/README.md

 # Introduction

-This is a system live debian mate.
+This is a system live debian.
 Included a themes of ubuntu artwork from https://github.com/VentGrey/debian-mate-themes, and add software to work nice for newbie user (vlc, simple-scan, gnome-software, thunderbird and firefox-ESR, chromium, elisa).
 There are non-free drivers for network connection.

+For this moment there are two system desktop mate and gnome.

 ![screenshot](https://ricochets-figeac.fr/iso/capture.png)